 1. Navigating this Website for Experiment Design Information

-This website may seem like a lot, but it’s pretty simple to use.
+This website may seem like a lot, but it’s pretty straightforward to use.
 Most of the pages provide information on the larger SSEP landscape—the community-wide experiment design competition, the community programming that leverages the excitement of that competition, and how a community participates.
-To gain an understanding of this larger landscape, you just carefully read the Home page, and the About SSEP page.
+To gain an understanding of this larger landscape, you just carefully read the Home page, and the More on SSEP page.

 2. A Proposed List of Tasks and Activities for SSEP Launch and Management in the Classroom (provided in a reasonable order)